Want your writing to shine?

 My name is Amy Kolker

 I am a retired college English professor and a life-long lover of writing.
 I taught at Eastern Illinois University and the University of Kansas while I was a graduate student.
 After earning a master’s degree and then a Ph.D. in English, I taught writing for twenty years at Black Hawk College in the Quad Cities.
 While I’m not teaching students anymore, I haven’t lost my love for the written word.
-Now I'm a certified proofreader, so you can trust my experience and expertise to give your written work the final polish it deserves.
+Now I'm offering my services as a proofreader.
+You can trust my experience and expertise to give your written work the final polish it deserves.